-During these times, the striper are most available because they are chasing the massive bait schools to stock up for the winter or replenish from the colder months.
+During these times, the striper is most available because they are chasing the massive bait schools to stock up for the winter or replenish from the colder months.
 Targeting bridges, reefs, river mouths, and inlets that are rich with baitfish are excellent locations to intercept stripers moving to or from their winter haven.

 During the warmest months of the year, usually August and July, stripers will search out ledges and reefs in deeper salt water that allows them a cool respite from the summer sun and warm surface water.

 Best time of day to fish for Striper?

 Throughout the year, the best time to angle for Striper can change.
 Paying attention to beat patterns, conditions and temperature can help anglers choose the right time of day to hit the water.
 In colder weather, a higher level of sunlight warms the surface water, so later in the day usually has a higher success rate.

-During warmer months, Striper will usually seek out cooler waters when temperatures reach it’s peak.
+During warmer months, Striper will usually seek out cooler waters when temperatures reach their peak.
 During these times, anglers should target deeper water or get out with the rod and reel earlier in the day, or closer to dusk.

 Factors that affect the bite.